Get Updates

 • Bank Account Details (for stipend payment)

-File Format Guidelines
+File Format Guidelines:

-• Photographs and signatures must be in JPG or PNG format and less than 100 KB.
+• Photographs and signatures should be in JPG or PNG format.

-• NOCs can be in PDF, JPG, or PNG format and must be less than 100 KB.
+• NOC can be in PDF, JPG, or PNG format.

 FAQ’s

-How many interns are selected each month?
+How many students can intern each month?

 Notifications